Here is the confusing part. AWS provides multiple auto scaling services: notably ASW Auto Scaling and EC2 Auto Scaling.

 - To achieve fault-tolerance, you need to provision redundant resources, which entails an extra cost.

-Lifecycle hooks are used to perform custom actions by pausing instances as an Auto Scaling group launches or terminates them.
+Lifecycle hooks are used to perform custom actions by pausing instances when an Auto Scaling Group launches or terminates them.

 - When an instance is paused, it remains in a wait state until the lifecycle action is completed.